-Mrs. Annabel Wharton is the SEN Coordinator (SENCo).
-Mrs Helen Davidson is SENCo for the school for the year 18/19.
+Ms Annabel Wharton is the SEN Coordinator (SENCo) and works on a part time basis.
 She is accountable to the Head teacher and is part of the leadership team.
-Jackie Sawers is the SEN Higher Level Teacher Assistant who supports the SENCo role.
+Jackie Sawers is the SEN Higher Level Teacher Assistant who supports the SENCo role and is available as a point of contact on the days that Ms. Wharton is not available.

-- 1. Ensure day to day operation of the SEN Policy and the deployment of teaching assistants. - 2.
+- 1. Ensure day to day operation of the SEN Policy. - 2.
 Provide advice to staff supporting, liaising with them and where necessary supporting the completion of Individual Learning Plans (ILPs). - 3.
 Work alongside staff to assist them in identifying, assessing and planning for children's needs and ensuring that children make progress. - 4.
 Along with the SEN HLTA, line manage the teaching assistants. - 5.
-In consultation with class teacher, set up, monitor and review ILPs. - 6.
-Overseeing and maintaining resources for special educational needs. - 7.
-Liaising with outside agencies.
+In consultation with class teacher, set up, monitor and review ILP's. - 6.
+Oversee resources for special educational needs.

-- 8. Contributing to and, where necessary, leading the continuing professional development of staff - 9.
-Monitoring, evaluating and reporting on the provision for children with SEN to the head teacher and governing body. - 10.
-Coordinating the range of support available to children with SEN. - 11.
-Together with the class teacher liaising with parents/carers of children with SEN. - 12.
-Maintaining and monitoring a Provision Map which details the various programmes and arrangements in place to meet identified needs.
+- 7. Liaise with outside agencies. - 8.
+Contribute to and, where necessary, lead the continuing professional development of staff. - 9.
+Monitor, evaluate and report on the provision for children with SEN to the head teacher and governing body once a year. - 10.
+Coordinate the range of support available to SEN children including Teaching Assistant support. - 11.
+Together with the class teacher liaise with parents/carers of children with SEN. - 12.
+Maintain and monitor a Provision Map which details the various programmes and arrangements in place to meet identified needs.